 With so much water, it’s no wonder that Lake Edersee is an Eldorado for all kinds of water sports: kayaking, stand-up paddling, water skiing, windsurfing – the options are endless.
 Swimming is permitted everywhere around the lake, so if you are looking for quiet bathing spots away from the public (and incidentally free!) lidos, you should quickly find what you are looking for here.

-Perhaps you would like to try something new?
-At Windsurfing Edersee, you can learn to windsurf even as a complete beginner at fair prices – and after experiencing the patience of operator Lars and his son Michel, I would say that anyone can learn with them.
+Maybe you’d like to try something new?
+At Windsurfing Edersee you can learn windsurfing at fair prices even as a complete beginner – and after having experienced the angel patience of operator Lars and his son Michel, I would now claim that really anyone can learn with the two of them.

 As a rule, I’m always a bit rough-motored when it comes to new sports and was really skeptical whether I’d even be able to stay on the board for longer than two and a half minutes and not sail in rather awkwardly instead of elegantly over the water.